 Networking, like sales prospecting, is a process and not an event.
 It takes time to develop a network, especially if you’re new to the working world or still trying to establish yourself in your industry.
 Identify your reasons to network.
-Is it to find new business, contacts or introducers or is it to retain and build existing relationships?
+Is it to find new business, contacts or introducers, or is it to retain and build existing relationships?
 Identify the people you should network with.
 Do you know the names of the people you need to develop better relationships with?
-If you haven’t already met them, can you arrange to meet them.
+If you haven’t already met them, can you arrange to meet them?

 Email is free, fast, and available to most anyone.
-By sharing information about your business through emails, you help customers see how valuable your product or service are.
+By sharing information about your business through emails, you help customers see how valuable your product or service is.
 Email marketing will help your product or business remain top of mind to your consumers.
 You can use emails to establish and nurture a relationship with your customers by providing informative pieces.

 It is important for your email to stand out in a prospect’s inbox in order to earn an ‘open’.
 To do just that, consider the first ten words of your email.
 These words are often visible in an inbox, without clicking the email open.
 Craft a strong, intriguing first sentence that will make your prospect want to read more.

 Another great way to stand out of your prospect’s inbox clutter; video emailing!
 Platforms like BombBomb, Vidyard, and CoVideo are fantastic tools for recording and sending short, personalized video emails.
 Self-recorded videos help to put a face to the name and peak a prospect’s curiosity.

 To further assist with your prospecting efforts, download our complimentary 90-Day Prospecting Blitz Activity or schedule a purposeful business conversation with Lisa Leitch – Teneo’s President, Sales Strategist & Coach.